Sometimes variables and other program elements are declared in a separate file called a header file. Header file names customarily end in .h.

 While it is not always a good idea to declare variables in a header file (we'll see why this can be a problem in the discussion on multi-file projects), it is not technically wrong to do so and is even required sometimes (external variables).
 Declaring non-external variables in header files is sometimes done by those who simply want to eliminate "clutter" in their source files.

 Header files are associated with a program through the #include directive.
 There are four ways the #include directive may be used.
-Note that there is never a semicolon ';' at the end of these. #include is a directive, or a special instruction to the compiler and is not a line of code.
+Note that there is never a semicolon (;) at the end of these.
+The directive, #include, or special instruction to the compiler, is not a line of code.
 Only C statements require a semicolon at the end.

 1 Header File is in Compiler Path